saidake/interview/docs/Algorithms.md

 Solution:
 1. Insert `endTime`.
-   * if it already exists, ignore it, as the number of overlapping events remain unchanged.
+   * if it already exists, ignore it, as the number of events that cover the current event remain unchanged.
    * if it doesn't exist, directly copy `self.cnt[r-1]` to `self.cnt[r]`, as explained below:
       * If `self.cal[r-1]` is a `startTime`, the current event must overlap with the previous one.

         Copy `self.cnt[r-1]` to `self.cnt[r]` since there are now `self.cnt[r-1]` events now cover the current event.
-      * If `self.cal[r-1]` is an `endTime`, the current event does not overlap with it but overlaps with the events that cover the previous event.
+      * If `self.cal[r-1]` is an `endTime`, the overlap situation with the previous one can't be determined but the current event must overlap with the events that cover the previous event.

         Similarly, copy `self.cnt[r-1]` to `self.cnt[r]` since `self.cnt[r-1]` events now cover the current event.